KinnariyaMamaTanha/KinanVim/README.md

 2. **Wakatime** setup: If you have a [wakatime](https://wakatime.com/) account, you should also set up wakatime plugin according to [vim-wakatime](https://github.com/wakatime/vim-wakatime).
 3. **Copilot** setup: If you have a GitHub copilot account, you should set up [copilot.lua](https://github.com/zbirenbaum/copilot.lua) and [CopilotChat.nvim](https://github.com/CopilotC-Nvim/CopilotChat.nvim) according to their READMEs.
 4. Press hot-key `TD` to see all the configurations you need to modify.
+5. If you want to change c/cpp formatting rules, use `.clang-format` file then.
-5. Read the configurations to be familiar with its keymaps and functions.
+6. Read the configurations to be familiar with its keymaps and functions.

 ## Plugins